HeliPlauen/FAT32-emulator/README.md

 4. The "ls" command  works only with a current dirrectory and does not show hidden liles and dirrectories.

 5. The command "format" may work executedly!

+How to compile and run:

+clang FAT32SumEmul.c

+./a filename.img